 “What I love the most about being an Irish Step Dancing teacher, is the opportunity I have to help young people build confidence and a stronger sense of self, just like Rita and Lisa helped me to do.
 I am thrilled that I am able to pass on to others what they gave to me.”
 Sharon has been with the O’Shea-Chaplin Academy of Irish Dance for approximately 20 years.
 Sharon is a registered teacher with the Irish Dance Commission of Dublin, Ireland, and we are proud to have her on our teaching staff at the O’Shea-Chaplin Academy of Irish Dance.

 Rita O’Shea gave Aisling her first pair of ghillies at the age of 5 months.
 Inevitably, Aisling would one day join the team of dance instructors that led her to such great success in her career.
 Aisling competed in many local, regional, national, and international competitions.
 She was the New England Regional Senior Lady Champion in 2007.
 Aisling hung up her dancing shoes in 2009 after graduating from Boston College with degrees in English and Communications.
 She is a registered teacher with the Irish Dance Commission of Dublin, Ireland.
-When she is not teaching dancing, she is working as a Senior Development Editor at UpToDate, Inc, an online medical information publication for clinicians and patients.
+When she is not teaching dancing, she is working as an Assistant Managing Editor at UpToDate, Inc, an online medical information publication for clinicians and patients.